gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 between two
 quantitative variables.
 It contains assumptions about the estimated regression line being reasonable and about the distribution of the responses around that line to do inferences for the population regression line.
+\index{assumptions}
-Our diagnostic plots help us to carefully assess those assumptions.
+Our diagnostic plots
+help us to carefully assess those assumptions.
 If we cannot trust the assumptions, then the estimated line and any inferences for the population are un-trustworthy.
 Transformations can fix things so that we can use SLR to fit